 The second flight demonstration will be of the Mini Bee, a miniaturized Honey Bee.
 This test will consist of extracting water from a simulated asteroid using reflectors, then using that water as propellant in a miniature Omnivore Thruster, also powered by the reflectors.
 This test will show that the Omnivore Thruster functions in space using extracted water, proving that the Honey Bee design will work for asteroid mining.

-The first flight demonstration is a test of optical mining technology in space, after having perfected it using the OMTB on Earth.
-The demonstration will consist of an inflatable reflector and optical mining system using the power of the sun to chip away at and extract water from an asteroid simulant.
-This will prove both that optical mining is an effective method of mining asteroids and that water can indeed be extracted from a water rich asteroid.
+The first flight demonstration is a test of Optical Mining™ technology in space, after having perfected it using the OMTB on Earth.
+The demonstration will consist of an inflatable reflector and Optical Mining system using the power of the sun to chip away at and extract water from an asteroid simulant.
+This will prove both that Optical Mining is an effective method of mining asteroids and that water can indeed be extracted from a water rich asteroid in space.
 Finally the experiment will be returned to Earth in order to test the quality of the water and check that everything worked as intended.